Zugamifk/araci/README.md

 * Damage you take makes you stronger, retaliates on nearby enemies
 * High level skills allow instantly killing enemies if certain conditions met

+### Shadow
+**Synergy of Fae and Rain
+_Hidden allies aid you_
+* Shadow people appear nearby, shooting arrows and luring enemies
+* Can distract enemies
+* Attacks when the player attacks

+### Crystal
+**Synergy of Earth and Electricity
+* Binds enemies together
+* Triggered abilities affect all bound enemies at once
+* Effects become more powerful the more enemies are bound
+* Marks can also be left of the groud for similar effect

+## Skills
+###
 ## Pacts
 Pacts are permanent changes to the game that should be neither beneficial or negative.
 Pacts can be made at shrines with special offerings.
 Pacts are always enabled and can not be undone.
 Unlike magic, pacts only affect how the world works.
 They have no physical manifestation or direct effects on the player or enemies.
 Having multiple pacts should give a special bonues.